linuxserver/docker-baseimage-guacgui/README.md

-#docker TinnyMediaManager
+#docker TinyMediaManager

 ## Description:

-This is a Dockerfile for "TinnyMediaManager" - (http://www.tinymediamanager.org/) A VNC server running TinyMediaManager that can be access through a modern browser such as chrome.
+This is a Dockerfile for "TinyMediaManager" - (http://www.tinymediamanager.org/).
+A VNC server running TinyMediaManager that can be access through a modern browser such as chrome.
 Image also runs TinyMediaManager to update and scrape any new movies at midnight.